UMAprotocol/UMIPs/UMIPs/umip-29.md

 ```

 ### Historical Data API
 Dispute bots and voters will need to query the cached historical data, dating back 30 days.
-Coinbase and CoinGecko provide live data in 1 minute intervals, hence a custom solution was needed to ensure accurate historical data for a sufficient enough time frame.
+Coinbase and CoinGecko provide live data in 1-3 minutes intervals, hence a custom solution was needed to ensure accurate historical data for a sufficient enough time frame.

 A reference implementation for a historical data caching solution is open-source and any stakeholder to host their own copy as well as provide a reference for any stakeholder who wishes to implement their own.